PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

-Turn on supermaster support.
+Turn on autosecondary support.
 See :ref:`autoprimary-operation`.

 .. _setting-svc-autohints: